ezsystems/content-on-the-fly-prototype-bundle/README.md

 * ...
 * @param config.visibleMethod {String} which tab should be open.
 Default: 'browse', possible values: 'browse', 'search', 'create'
 * @param config.contentTypeIdentifier {String} content type identifier.
 Default: none, example values: 'image', 'blog', 'article', 'blog_post'
+*        config.contentTypeIdentifier is limited to the Create tab, config that works across all tabs will be added in the future
 */
 app.fire('contentDiscover', {
     config: {